JoyberryStudios/joyberrystudios.github.io/_posts/2022-01-05-drawstringBag.md

 ![fabric](/assets/images/blogs/January2022/drawstringBag/pinSides.jpg)

-1. Fold and press each long side of the fabric in ¼ inch.
+1.Fold and press each long side of the fabric in ¼ inch.
 Repeat the fold and press again.
 Pin the sides.

-2. Sew the long pinned edges.
+2.Sew the long pinned edges.

 ![fabric](/assets/images/blogs/January2022/drawstringBag/pinTop.jpg)

-3. Fold and press the short ends of the bag in ¾ inch.
+3.Fold and press the short ends of the bag in ¾ inch.
 Repeat the fold and press again.
 Pin.
 (This is the top of the bag where the closure string will go through.)

-4. Sew each short side individually, making your stitches as close to the open side of the fold as possible.
+4.Sew each short side individually, making your stitches as close to the open side of the fold as possible.
 (You want to create ample room for the string to pass through.
 If you are new to sewing and this is challenging, feel free to make the casing larger, by folding and pressing 1 inch.)

 ![fabric](/assets/images/blogs/January2022/drawstringBag/pinSidesFrenchSeams.jpg)

-5. Fold your fabric so the right sides are together with the short sides touching one another.
+5.Fold your fabric so the right sides are together with the short sides touching one another.
 Pin the sides.

 ![fabric](/assets/images/blogs/January2022/drawstringBag/sewSides.jpg)

-6. Sew the pinned sides together as close to the folded edges as possible, stopping right before the top drawstring casing..
+6.Sew the pinned sides together as close to the folded edges as possible, stopping right before the top drawstring casing..
 (Don’t sew through the folded edges.
 You should be sewing through two layers or fabric, not six.)
 (If you sew all the way up to the top, through the drawstring casing, you won’t be able to insert your drawstring.)

 ![fabric](/assets/images/blogs/January2022/drawstringBag/safetyPinString.jpg)

-7. Congrats!
+7.Congrats!
 You’ve made the body of the bag!
 That was the hardest part!
 Now you just have to insert the drawstring.
 Take a larger sized safety pin and attach it to one side of your drawstring.
 (This safety pin gives you something to grip onto when threading your drawstring through the bag.)

 ![fabric](/assets/images/blogs/January2022/drawstringBag/drawstringClose.jpg)

-8. Thread the safety pin and attached drawstring through the bag.
+8.Thread the safety pin and attached drawstring through the bag.
 You can choose to have the drawstring peek out of one side or both.
 You may also choose to knot your drawstrings together to prevent them from sliding back into the bag or keep them loose.

 ## Possible Additions, Modifications, & Uses